Bluebear77/GraspTest/README.md

 # Tip: Set --log-level DEBUG to show the individual steps of GRASP
 # (reasoning and function calls) in a nicely formatted way.

-# Run GRASP on an input and output the result to stdout.
+# Run GRASP on an input and output the result to stdout as JSON with metadata.
+# Actual output for the task is in the "output" field of that JSON object.

 # Input from stdin:
 echo "Where was Angela Merkel born?" | grasp run configs/run.yaml

 # Input via CLI argument:
 grasp run configs/run.yaml --input "Where was Angela Merkel born?"

+# You can run different tasks with GRASP (default is sparql-qa).
+# Depending on the task, the expected input format and output format
+# will differ.
+For general-qa, the input is also a natural language
+# question, same as for sparql-qa, but the output will be just a natural
+# language answer instead of a SPARQL query.
+echo "Where was Angela Merkel born?" | grasp run configs/run.yaml --task general-qa

 # Show all available options:
 grasp run -h